jakim929/ocs-safaricaster/README.md

 * The player’s FID & Farcaster username

-Mints cost 0.00099 ETH with proceeds going entirely to [The Narrative Namibia](https://narrativenamibia.com/products/donate-to-the-waterhole?utm_campaign=NamibiaCam&utm_content=279546882&utm_medium=social&utm_source=facebook&hss_channel=fbp-105769169133131).
-Donations help maintain and improve the Namib Desert waterhole, the equipment and cameras, and the funding of new cameras in Namibia.
+Mints cost 0.00099 ETH with proceeds going to Namib Desert conservation.
+Donations will help ensure the preservation and protection of Namib Desert fauna, plants, and their habitats.

 ## Getting Started

-Visit [Safaricaster](http://warpcast.com/mattkim) TODO on Warpcast to join the livestream now!
+Visit [Safaricaster](http://safaricaster.xyz) on Warpcast to join the livestream now!

 ## About NamibiaCam